 You see, that YouTuber is Royal Nonesuch.
 His ~131,000 subscribers come to see his homemade firearms, which are often hardware store creations.
 As in, plumbing parts and galvanized pipe.
 Serbu borrowed him to aid in their quest of creating the simplest, least expensive .50 cal rifle possible.
-The result is the break-action, single-shot RN-50.
+The result is the break-action, single-shot RN-50 with a muzzle brake.

 Of course, it isn’t a hardware store special and Serbu is machining it out of actual ordnance steel and such.
 But it is a single-shot in the style of Mr. Royal Nonesuch — which is much like various other breech loaders — in that the rear of the breech must be opened up in order to insert a round into the chamber or to remove a spent case.
 On the RN-50, it’s a thread-on breech cap that secures the round inside of the chamber and houses the firing pin.

 So it won’t win any speed shooting contests, but it will help one’s .50 BMG ammo budget last a little longer.
-It’s also a simple, lightweight solution.
+It’s also a simple, lightweight solution for long range shooting.
 In fact, with 29.5″ barrel the whole shebang is only 17 lbs.
 Okay, that isn’t light, but it’s light for a .50.

 Easy barrel change for different calibers, indeed.